2013 Plenary speakers

 The Young Professional Awardees' Presentations (YPA)

 Given by the Cooper Ornithological Society, these awards recognize early-career ornithological researchers for their outstanding contributions to ornithology.
-Two awardees will be selected to deliver talks at the Young Professional session.
+Two awardees will be presenting their talks Friday morning.